Treblle/TreblleTraefikPluginGo/README.md

 # Traefik Plugin for Treblle

 ## What you get with the plugin
-This plugin allows you to integrate your traefik proxy with Treblle seamlessly so you can enjoy:
+This plugin allows you to integrate your [Traefik Proxy](https://traefik.io/traefik/) with [Treblle](https://treblle.com/) seamlessly so you can enjoy:
 - Top-Notch Observability: Gain comprehensive insights into your API's operations.
 - Auto-Generated API Documentation: Automatically keep your documentation up-to-date with your API changes.
 - Alerting and Notifications: Stay informed with alerts on crucial API events and changes.